 Searches of homes are considered illegal in Saudi Arabia if the authorities cannot present written authorization or good reason for such a search.
 Any citizen or expatriate may resist unlawful search and refuse entry to police or religious authorities.

-Before leaving for Saudi Arabia, arrangements for schooling of the children should be made.
-There are various international schools operating under the respective ministries of education of their countries.
-Employees should check with their local government authorities on accredited schools under their educational system before leaving.
+There are several schools for specific expatriate communities, operating with the authorization of their respective ministries of education, in the Dammam metropolitan area.
+Parents may make arrangements for the schooling of their children.
+They should check with their local government authorities on accredited schools under their educational system before leaving.
 Embassies of their home countries within Saudi Arabia should also be able to provide assistance.

-There are also international schools that are accredited according to standards from the US or the UK.
-Employees can visit the International Schools Group at http://www.isgdh.org.
+There are also international schools that are accredited according to standards from the U.S. or the U.K.

 Employees living in camp are provided daily bus service.
 There are also scheduled trips for shopping downtown after office hours.
 Taxis are available and the flag-down rate is SAR 5.00, but in general one can bargain with the driver, depending on the distance, for a minimum of SAR 10.00.
 Other taxis that cover the main routes sometimes have passenger sharing and one will pay a smaller amount.
 Passengers are warned to be aware of their fellows and take all precautions for their safety.